In this post in the Classroom of the Future Blog Series, we’ll talk about how the team is approaching the next steps in this multi-year initiative.

 In this blog series, we’ve explored how the Discovery Team connected with faculty, staff, and students at MIT Sloan to learn about our community’s teaching and learning needs.
 This discovery process included listening sessions, classroom observation, a community survey, and creative workshops.

 Now, let’s talk about what’s next.
 Discovery was just the beginning of this multi-year project.
-Overall, the Classroom of the Future Initiative will include these three major phases:
+Overall, the Classroom of the Future Initiative will include these three phases:

 1. Discovery: Learn from the MIT Sloan community